deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> This table presents the results of an ablation study on the DeCoRe entropy method, varying the number of masked random heads on faithfulness evaluation tasks.
+> The table presents the performance comparison of Llama3-8B-Instruct with different numbers of masked random heads on faithfulness evaluation tasks.

 {{< table-caption >}}